Games & Quizzes

 /ˈplaniNG/

-process of making plans for something.
+Act of making a detailed set of actions to do.
 To intend to do something in the future.

 /prəˈvīdəd/